-for the most/least degraded sites are found by analysis of all the possible component sites.
+FIR is a ternary sector that has 25 possible degraded, or reduced-redundancy configurations.
+This can be reduced to eight cases, by symmetry.
+For each configuration, we define the lower bound to be the lower bound of reaching no-service for the most degraded site, and conversely we define the upper bound to be the upper bound of reaching no-service for the least degraded site.
+The lower/upper bounds for the most/least degraded sites are found by analysis of all the possible component sites.
 We illustrate by example.
 Assume the first two sites are W, then perform transient property analysis (for the sector) for all possible R and N configurations.
 For the former, there are 17 cases to consider, which reduce to 11 after removing symmetric cases; for the latter, there are 37 to consider, which reduce to 31.
-Results are shown in figures 9a (WWR) and 9b (WWN); in each, for comparison, we also give the result for SS, SS, E0, which of course is not degraded.
-To ease interpretation, configurations are colour coded according to the level of degradation: recall, green means no degradation, while red means consistent degradation (i.e. across all sites).
+Results are shown in Figs. 9a (WWR) and 9b (WWN); in each, for comparison, we also give the result for SS, SS, E0, which of course is not degraded.
+To ease interpretation, configurations are colour coded according to the level of degradation: recall, green means no degradation, while red means consistent degradation (i.e., across all sites).
 It is not surprising that two clusters occur, depending on the site environment: all the configurations with E1 are considerably more degraded than the configurations with E0.